Why Does My Makeup Look Dry?

 Skincare

-Our pick for a gentle exfoliator that doesn’t compromise your moisture barrier has to be using Paulas Choice 2% BHA Exfoliator 2x a week (to start).
-You can increase or decrease your use as needed, but over time, you’ll find that your skin will start to look and feel baby soft!
+Our pick for a gentle exfoliator that doesn’t compromise your moisture barrier is Paula’s Choice 2% BHA Exfoliator, used twice a week (to start).

 Choosing Cream Products

-When applied in excess, powders can drown your face and leave you looking overly velvety, leading to cracking makeup once your skin gets oily or comes in contact with humidity.
+When applied in excess, powders can clog your pores and leave your face looking overly velvety, leading to cracked makeup once your skin becomes oily or comes into contact with humidity

 Long-Wearing Makeup

-Unfortunately, powder products tend to last longer than creams, which is why people gravitate towards them during long nights out, but that also means your skin could end up looking cracked and dry by the time you’re ready to head home!
+Unfortunately, powder products tend to last longer than creams, which is why people gravitate towards them during long nights out.

 A Proper Refresh

-As for blending, we wouldn’t want you carrying around a beauty blender all day, so a great alternative are these round sponge applicators that you can use dry or wet depending on how dewy you want your look to be!
+As for blending, we wouldn’t want you to carry around a beauty blender all day, so a great alternative is these round sponge applicators

 Ideal Makeup Tips To Keep Skin Fresh All Day

-Here’s a base routine that will look hydrated regardless of what life throws at you!
-You don’t need to follow every single step to a q.
-Play around to see which tips work best for you!
+Here’s a basic routine that will help you stay hydrated, regardless of what life throws your way!
+You don’t need to follow every single step to a question.

 Use A Balm

-Simply apply a generous amount of skin balm (or a thick moisturizer) to the skin, focusing on the problem areas, let it sit for 10 minutes, and then wipe it away!
+Apply a generous amount of skin balm (or a thick moisturizer) to the affected areas, let it sit for 10 minutes, and then gently wipe it away.

 Keep It Light